For those of you who don’t want to read all the discussion:

 I like packets, and networking, I really do, but there’s really no reason to make this network fancy in any way.
 I’m running all of these systems in a flat network.
 The pico cluster comes with 4 switches, which you are encouraged to bridge together (and are given cables to do so).
 I did not do this.
 I ended up connecting all the pi nodes directly to my lab switch.
 This was initially done when I was troubleshooting the power draw of the usb drives (to see if I could get enough power to the pi boards without driving the switches).
 That did not solve the problem, but once I had all the pis plugged into the lab switch, there didn’t seem to be any value in removing them all again.

 My home networking switch is a farily vanilla gigabit-capable switch.
 While I do want to keep things simple, I did make one concession to reality, though: the lab ports are all on a separate network from the regular house network.
 Since the lab will have live malware on it, I wasn’t a super-fan of having that be auto-discoverable from family devices.

-I’m running vanilla Ubuntu 22.04LTS on the servers.
-I’m only running the server version.
+I’m also running the server version of Ubuntu.
 Life lesson: never run a GUI on Linux unless you like rebuilding your Window manager every other year.
 As mentioned before, I don’t enjoy that anymore.
 Looking back at the number of times I found myself with a broken window manager after a dist-upgrade, I don’t think I enjoyed it then, either.
 Why I kept doing it remains a mystery to me.